 43 One of the participants was Samdhong Rinpoche (Lobsang Tenzin), a trustee of KFI.
 For many years he headed schools of Tibetan studies and was a member of the Assembly of Tibetan People's Deputies, appointed by the Dalai Lama.
 From 2001 to 2011 he was Prime Minister of the Tibetan government-in-exile, based in Dharamsala, India.
 He travels extensively on behalf of the cause of Tibetan autonomy.
-An interview with him appears in the book Krishnamurti: 100 Years.
+He and former KFA trustee Michael Mendizza have written the book Always Awakening - Buddha's Realization, Krishnamurti's Insight.

 44 Kabir Jaithirtha was principal of The Valley School, the K School in Bangalore.
 After K's death, he left to co-found, to the west of Bangalore, the K-inspired school Centre for Learning (CFL).
 More recently he helped to found another K-inspired school, to the south of Bangalore: Shibumi.
-He is a trustee of KFI.
+He was a trustee of KFI, and died in 2018.

-45 P. Krishna, a cousin of Radha Burnier, had met K in 1958.
+45 Padmanabhan Krishna, a cousin of Radha Burnier, met K in 1958.
 He was Professor of Physics at Benares Hindu University when K made him head of Rajghat Education Centre.
-He is currently in charge of the study centre at the Rajghat Education Centre and a trustee of KFI.
-He travels within India and abroad to give talks on Krishnamurti, religion and science.
+He is a trustee of KFI and the author of A Jewel on a Silver Platter: Remembering Jiddu Krishnamurti.
+He speaks widely on Krishnamurti, religion and science.